-5. Open the View menu and choose the On White preview option (if it is not already selected).
+6. In the Properties panel, open the View menu and click the On White option.

-The preview options allow you to change the way your image appears in the document window while you refine the edges within the dialog box.
+The different types of preview change the way your image appears while you refine the edges within the workspace.

-- Marching Ants shows the basic standard selection. - Overlay shows the unselected areas with a Quick Mask overlay. - On Black shows the selection in color against a black background. - On White shows the selection in color against a white background. - Black & White shows the selected area in white and the unselected area in black.
+- Onion Skin, the default, shows unselected (masked) areas as semi-transparent, based on the value in the Transparency slider.
+You can make the masked areas more or less transparent by increasing or decreasing (respectively) the Transparency value. - Marching Ants shows the basic standard selection. - Overlay shows the unselected areas with a Quick Mask overlay. - On Black shows the selection in color against a black background. - On White shows the selection in color against a white background. - Black & White shows the selected area in white and the unselected area in black. - On Layers shows only the selected area; unselected areas are hidden so that underlying layers are visible in masked areas in the preview.